pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 The collaboration filtering logic is implemented in `server/storage.ts` within the `searchCollaborations` method.
 The current implementation follows these rules:

 1. Only show **active** collaborations (status = 'active')
-2. Exclude collaborations created by the current user
+2. By default, exclude collaborations created by the current user (controlled by the `excludeOwn` parameter)
-3. Previously, additional filtering was applied based on:
+3. Apply additional filtering based on user preferences when enabled:
-   - User preferences (collab types, company tags, followers count, etc.)
-   - User's swipe history (already swiped collaborations)
+   - Collaboration types (collab types)
+   - Company tags and sectors
+   - Twitter followers count (both user and company)
    - Token status and funding stages
    - Blockchain networks

-As of the latest update, only the first two rules are enforced to maximize the number of collaborations shown to users.
+The `excludeOwn` parameter controls whether a user's own collaborations are included in the search results.
+For the Discovery page, we exclude own collaborations by default (when `excludeOwn` is `undefined` or `true`), showing only other users' collaborations.
+For other views like personal profiles, we can include own collaborations by setting `excludeOwn` to `false`.

 ## API Endpoints